arsham-khoee/synapticflow/docs/LIF.md

 \end{align}
 $$
 <br>
-The equation can be transformed to the following well-formed equation:
+The equation can be transformed into the following well-formed equation:
 <br>
 $$
 \begin{align}